cppitems/cppitems/items/018/item_edit.md

 // two handles to r1, one handle to r2
 sp2 = sp1;
 // 1. sp2 was a handle to r2
-// 2. as it should is assigned to be a handle to r1, refcount for r2 should be decremented
+// 2. as it should is assigned to be a handle to r1, refcount for r2 should be decremented -> count_r2 = 0
-// 3. we now have a second handle to r1: sp2 -> refcount increase for r1
-// -> 3 handles for r1 and zero handles for r2
 // -> is there a resource released already now? -> yes r2 is release (as refcount dropped to 0)
+// 3. we now have a third handle to r1: sp2 -> refcount increase for r1 -> count_r1 = 3
 ```

 > What about pointer arithmetic and other operators?